- Document checklist

 Can I appeal my Spouse Visa refusal?

-It is possible to appeal against the Home Office’s decision if your UK Spouse Visa application has been refused.
+It is possible to appeal against the Home Office’s decision if your visa application has been refused.

 However, it is important to note that lodging an appeal can be a lengthy and exhausting process.
 You must present your case before an immigration judge and to a Tribunal.
 This option is best if the refusal genuinely wasn’t your fault, but it may be best to start a fresh application if the reason for refusal was due to a mistake you have made or if you supplied insufficient evidence.